Rotary Youth Exchange builds peace.

 Can family and friends visit us during the exchange year?

-Visits from family and friends are highly discouraged during the exchange year.
-If family and friends plan to visit, we strongly recommend planning this for the very end of the exchange and not during the school year.
+Visits from family and friends during the exchange year are strongly discouraged.
+If family and friends do plan to visit, it’s best to schedule this for the very end of the exchange, ideally after the school year has concluded.

 Who are the host families?